+This megachurch preacher shocked many fellow Protestants with this speech.
 Francis Chan is an author and speaker on Christian topics.
-He is the founder and teaching pastor at Cornerstone Community Church in Simi Valley, CA. He also founded Eternity Bible College and performs significant philanthropic work donating much of his income to charities.
+He is the founder and teaching pastor at Cornerstone Community Church in Simi Valley, CA. He also founded Eternity Bible College and performs significant philanthropic work, donating much of his income to charities.

-He shocked the protestant community when he made this admission concerning the Real Presence of Jesus in Holy Communion and rejecting the exclusively symbolic interpretation of the Eucharist.
-During a sermon to his congregation on the feast of the Epiphany Chan said:
+He shocked the protestant community when he made this admission concerning the Real Presence of Jesus in Holy Communion and rejected the exclusively symbolic interpretation of the Eucharist.
+During a sermon to his congregation on the feast of the Epiphany, Chan said:

 I didn’t know that for the first 1,500 years everyone saw Communion as the literal body and blood of Christ.

-In Acts 2:42 we see how the early church devoted themselves to the Lord’s Supper and to prayer, teaching, and fellowship.
-Chan correctly notes that for over 1,500 years the Christian Church believed they were participating in the last supper and that Jesus’ literal body and blood became present.
+In Acts 2:42, we see how the early church devoted itself to the Lord’s Supper, prayer, teaching, and fellowship.
+Chan correctly notes that, for over 1,500 years, the Christian Church believed it was participating in the Last Supper and that Jesus’ literal body and blood became present.
 This was the partaking of the bread.
-This is why, as Chan notes, that St. Paul warns the Corinthians that many of them are sick or have died because they partook of Communion in an unworthy manner.
+This is why, as Chan notes, St. Paul warns the Corinthians that many of them are sick or have died because they partook of Communion in an unworthy manner.

 Chan also lamented the substitution of a sermon for the sacrament by Protestant reformers: